Protecting Consumers.

 Join us in protecting consumers and promoting accountability across

 Nigeria.
-Partner with ICRP to advance a a fair, safe, and accountable marketplace for every Nigerian.
+Partner with ICRP to advance a fair, safe, and accountable marketplace for every Nigerian.

 LogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogoLogo